SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 ## Automated Tests

-For quality assurance, it's important to use automated tests that are executed when changes to the data model, services, or the user interface have been made, to check if the application still works as expected.
+For quality assurance to check if the application still works as expected, it's important to use automated tests that are executed when changes to the data model, services, or the user interface have been made.

 ### SAP Cloud Application Programming Model Unit Tests